autofac/Documentation/docs/advanced/interceptors.rst

 DynamicProxy2, part of the from `the Castle Project core <http://castleproject.org>`_, provides a method interception framework.

-The ``Autofac.Extras.DynamicProxy2`` integration package enables method calls on Autofac components to be intercepted by other components.
+The ``Autofac.Extras.DynamicProxy`` integration package enables method calls on Autofac components to be intercepted by other components.
 Common use-cases are transaction handling, logging, and declarative security.
+You can use ``Autofac.Extras.DynamicProxy2`` for Autofac versions up to 4.0.0

 Enabling Interception
 =====================